CompuTec/pdc-docs/administrator-guide/installation/first-installation.md

 :::

 :::warning
-Be sure to fulfill the requirements described **ADD LINK** here before starting an installation process.
+Be sure to fulfill the requirements described [here](./requirements.md) before starting an installation process.
 :::

 1. To install the CompuTec PDC application, download and run its installation file – CompuTec.PDC.Setup.x64.msi.